manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - 1-1s with my direct reports
 - 1-1 with Stream Design lead
 - 1-1 with Stream Engineering lead
-- Cadences with other product streams/ PDGs (if relevant)
+- Sync ups with other product streams/ PDGs (if relevant)

-Bi Weekly
+Biweekly
 - Sync up with PDG Research team
 - Sync up with PDG Business Intelligence team
 - 1-1 with my manager
 - Sync up with Business
-- Temporary cadences with a few tactical teams (which last till relevant projects are complete)
+- Temporary sync up with a few tactical teams (which lasts till relevant projects are completed)

 Monthly
 - Monthly Product Review meeting